Exlservice Holdings Inc at JPMorgan Ultimate Services Investor C

 Questions and Answers:Puneet Jain - JPMorgan Chase & Co, Research Division - Computer Services and IT Consulting Analyst

-So Maurizio, let's start with a broad question, like for the benefit of investors who may not be as close to Exl's story.
-Can you talk about the company's positioning and why you win in IT BPO services market?
+So let's start with like a high level, like so for investors who may be new to the story, could you talk about like the company's positioning, what's EXL's value proposition?
+And how do you differentiate from your peers?

 Maurizio Nicolelli - ExlService Holdings, Inc. - Executive VP & CFO